-We review what works and what doesn't regularly through informal and formal staff meetings and meeting with parents.
+We review what works and what doesn't regularly through informal and formal staff meetings and meeting with you, the parents.
 It is really important to us that we have a flexible approach to meeting the needs of the children, as what works for one child may not for another.
+We also have to able to respond to any changes that we observe in needs.

 We operate an open-door policy at our school and work hard to get our parents as fully involved in supporting their children as possible and being a part of what we do in school.
 We view the home/school connection as the most important ingredient in achieving the best for all of our children.
+Depending on the needs of the child we will set up appropriate methods of communication after discussing this with you, the parents.
+This might involve a home/school communication book where notes are written or regular verbal feedback on successes and areas for development.
+We also use Tapestry, a digital communication tool, for all parents in the Early Years part of the school.